judo347/DwarfMonoGame/README.md

 The game will be writen in C# with the help of MonoGame.
 I will work as a "get-into project" to test out MonoGame.

 ## Brainstorm ##
-Fog of war, underground, building, tunnels, digging, dwarfs, create graphics and sound myself,
+Fog of war, underground, building, tunnels, digging, dwarfs, create graphics and sound myself, top-down, recources: stone, gold, diamond, wood, Wood is from abandoned things underground, 32x32 = en quare,

+## Details ##
+- Graphics: Every picture is 32x32, 24x24 (32x32) is buildings because of tunnels.

 ## Todo: ##
 ### Improvements: ###